-For Oracle 11gR2 and 12cR1, the OCR data exists on ASM or a cluster file system that is accessible to each node.
-However, for Oracle 12cR2 or later the OCR and voting files are stored on Oracle ASM disk groups, because those Oracle versions do not support storage of cluster files directly on CFS.
+The OCR data exists on ASM or a cluster file system that is accessible to each node.
+However, for Oracle 12cR2, the OCR and voting files are stored on Oracle ASM disk groups, because those Oracle versions do not support storage of cluster files directly on CFS.